suave-ucsd/SuAVE-Documentation/index.md

       width: 4px;
       height: 25px; /* Adjust the height of the line */
       background-color: black;
       margin-top: 2px; /* Adjust the distance of the line from the button */ }
+   .white-line {
+      width: 4px;
+      height: 25px; /* Adjust the height of the line */
+      background-color: white;
+      margin-top: 2px; /* Adjust the distance of the line from the button */ }